-Nitrates are a chemical product of sewerage breakdown.
-In Canada, the safe limit set for nitrates in drinking water is 10mg/L. In much higher amounts, nitrates have been known to cause infant death.
-Savary Shores well-1 water had been stable for 8 years at average 3.47mg/L, and well-2 for 3 years averaged 1.98mg/L. In 2017, both readings jumped inexplicably to averages of 4.76mg/L and 2.45mg/L. To monitor the situation, SSID's Operator is now taking nitrates tests monthly.
-Since the spike, nitrates levels have declined.
-These Nitrates Tables will be updated monthly.
-See also the Nitrate Fact Sheet.pdf below.
+Nitrates are a product of sewage breakdown.
+In Canada, the safe limit set for nitrates in drinking water is 10mg/L. Savary Shores well-1 water had been in a stable range of 3.25-3.66 mg/L for 15 years, and the younger well-2 had been a stable range of 1.95-2.01 mg/L for 2 years.
+In 2017, both readings jumped.
+To monitor the situation, SSID's Water Sampler started taking nitrates tests monthly.
+After the nitrates levels had shown no spikes for a year, the Water Sampler started testing quarterly.
+This Nitrates Table shows data 2009 - October 2020.
+See also the Nitrate Fact Sheet.pdf at bottom of this page.